falmp/opsworks-instances/README.md

     -h, --help                output usage information
     -V, --version             output the version number
-    -p, --profile [default]   the credential profile to use to authenticate on AWS -r, --region [us-east-1]  the region to search the OpsWorks instances
+    -p, --profile [default]   the credential profile to use to authenticate on AWS
 ```

 ## Authentication